Profile by Armando Gallardo and Iain Guest, August 2015

 Our encounter with Mrs. Loi’s third and oldest son, Nguyen Van Kien, 31, comes as a complete shock.
 Neighbors have come to meet our delegation and two of them steer us to towards the darkened room, where we perceive a naked figure chained to the wall.
 This is Kien.
 He shouts when he sees us and we back away.
 Mrs. Loi tells our translator Linh that her son used to wander around when he was a child but began to break things when he grew stronger.
 It became too much and she was forced to chain him to prevent him from destroying the house.
 He is naked because he rips off his clothes.
 He has been confined in this room since the age of 13 and is “getting worse by the day,” says his mother, close to tears.

 Thuan the outreach worker and the government agent seem to take this in their stride.
 But our translator, Linh, is upset and our hearts go out to Mrs. Loi.
 “The mother is hurt at having to chain up her son.
 Mothers are the strongest people in the world,” says Linh.

-“If he leaves, I won’t ever see him since I don’t have the money to travel,” says Mrs Loi.
+“If he leaves, I won’t ever see him since I don’t have the money to travel,” says Mrs. Loi.
 So she remains torn between her love for her son and fear at his rages, unable to treat his condition with anything other than the occasional tranquilizer.
-This case, like no other, brings home the impact of Agent Orange on victims and their ageing, overwhelmed, parents.
+This case, like no other, brings home the impact of Agent Orange on victims and their aging, overwhelmed, parents.